The AI-first unified platform for front-office teams

 The way customers feel after interacting with your company significantly influences their perception of your brand.

 According to a US study involving over 9000 consumers, the emotional response of customers is the most crucial factor in fostering consumer loyalty.
 Customers who enjoyed a positive experience were nearly five times more likely to trust the company and make additional purchases compared to those who had a negative experience.
-Knowing that acquiring new customers costs 5x more than retaining existing ones, there’s a clear case for emphasising activities that boost customer loyalty.
+Knowing that acquiring new customers costs 5x more than retaining existing ones, there’s a clear case for emphasizing activities that boost customer loyalty.

 Also, satisfied customers were ten times more likely to recommend the brand compared to those who were dissatisfied.